Royal C. Gardner

 Professor of Law and Director, Institute for Biodiversity Law and Policy

 Environmental Law, International Environmental Law, Torts, Research and Writing (Environmental Law), Wetlands Seminar

-Professor Gardner has twice received Stetson University's Homer and Dolly Hand Award for Excellence in Faculty Scholarship and has been voted the Outstanding Professor by the Stetson student body.
-He has taught at Stetson's summer programs in Spain, Germany, Argentina and Estonia, and has been a visiting professor at the Universidad de Málaga (Spain) and Concordia International University-Estonia, where he received the Outstanding Instructor Award.
-At Stetson, Professor Gardner has served as director of graduate and international programs, associate dean, vice dean and interim dean.
-He was appointed director of Stetson's Institute for Biodiversity Law and Policy in May 2005.
+Since joining the Stetson faculty, Professor Gardner has twice received Stetson University’s Homer and Dolly Hand Award for Excellence in Faculty Scholarship and has been voted the Outstanding Professor by the Stetson student body.
+He has taught at Stetson’s summer programs in Spain, Germany, Argentina, and Estonia, and has been a visiting professor at the Universidad de Málaga (Spain) and Concordia International University-Estonia, where he received the Outstanding Instructor Award.
+At Stetson, Professor Gardner has served as director of graduate and international programs, associate dean, vice dean, and interim dean.

 Phone: 727-562-7864 | Email: email@example.com | Office: CR-205 (Gulfport)